1point618/codename-exemplar/modules/i3_bugediting.md

 The `readme.md` file is a file that sits in the main directory of a repo.
 It's another way we use to communicate with each other.
 The `readme.md` file should include everything we need to get the repo running on our local computers.

 I've included the text we want in the readme below.
-Add the text, commit it to a new branch (**this is very important!**), then submit a pull request for the changes.
+Add the text, commit it to a new branch called `readme-bugfix` (**this is very important!**), then submit a pull request for the changes.

 Once you've finished this lesson, I'll create a new `learning` issue and assign it to you, you'll need to go there to learn more.